Search the Site with

 Photo by Stefan Karpinski, taken in Middle East waters in 2003.
 Click to enlarge.

-Named after the star which is part of the constellation Leo and is one of the brightest stars in the sky, the DENEBOLA is the third ALGOL - class fast sealift ship.
-Ships in that class are the world's fastest cargo ships.
+Named after the star which is part of the constellation Leo and is one of the brightest stars in the sky, the DENEBOLA was the third ALGOL - class fast sealift ship.
+Ships in that class were the world's fastest cargo ships.
 Originally built in the Netherlands in 1973 as SS SEA-LAND RESOURCE for Sea-Land Services, Inc., Port Elizabeth, N.J., the ship was purchased by the Navy in 1981 and converted.
-The cargo hold was redesigned into a series of decks connected by ramps so that vehicles can now be driven in and out of storage areas for rapid loading and unloading.
+The cargo hold was redesigned into a series of decks connected by ramps so that vehicles could now be driven in and out of storage areas for rapid loading and unloading.
 Four cranes were installed - twin cranes amidships capable of lifting 35 long tons and twin cranes aft capable of lifting 50 long tons.
 DENEBOLA was delivered to the Military Sealift Command in 1985.

 Since then, the DENEBOLA was involved in several operations including Desert Shield/Desert Storm (1990/91), Restore Hope (1992) and Operation Enduring Freedom (2001 - ).
 On October 1, 2007, the DENEBOLA was transferred to the MARAD.
 On October 1, 2008, the ship was transferred to the Ready Reserve Force and lost her USNS designation.
+DENEBOLA was retired on November 30, 2025 and is now laid up at Beaumont, Tx., awaiting final disposal.

 General Characteristics:Launched: November 1, 1973